 Pastoring The Suicide Problem

-In this article, Jon Sterns, Pastor of the Franklin Vineyard Church in Franklin, TN, reflects on his journey ministering to families who have lost someone to suicide.
+In this article, Jon Sterns, Pastor of the Franklin Vineyard Church in Franklin, TN, shares his journey ministering to families who have lost someone to suicide.

 Pastor, The Franklin Vineyard